Health Indicator Report of Pertussis Cases

 DefinitionFor surveillance purposes, pertussis is a cough illness lasting at least two weeks with a laboratory evidence of infection and/or one of the following symptoms: paroxysms of coughing, inspiratory "whoop," or post-tussive vomiting.

 NumeratorNumber of pertussis cases reported in Utah (including cases identified in outbreak settings).

 Healthy People Objective IID-1:Reduce, eliminate, or maintain elimination of cases of vaccine-preventable diseases

 How Do We Compare With the U.S.?Throughout the 1990s and up through 2004 (with the exception of 1998, when a statewide outbreak of pertussis occurred in Utah), the rate of pertussis in Utah mirrored national trends.
 Utah pertussis rates began to climb in 2005, and in 2006 Utah had a rate of pertussis nearly six times the national average.
-However, in Utah a substantial decrease in the rate of pertussis occurred in 2007 and continued to decline to near the U.S. average in 2008.
+However, a substantial decrease in the rate of pertussis occurred in Utah during 2007 and continued to decline to near the U.S. average in 2008.
 Pertussis began to increase again in 2009 with rates remaining above the national average.
-2012 data showed national rates to be double what they were in 2011, which was the same trend seen in Utah.
+In 2012, data showed national rates to be double what they were in 2011, which was the same trend seen in Utah.
 However, Utah rates have been substantially higher than national rates since 2011.
-Pertussis rates in Utah remain higher than national levels, as seen in as seen in the 2016 provisional national data.
+Pertussis rates in Utah remain higher than national levels, as seen in the 2019 provisional national data.